arx-research/libhalo/docs/desktop-api.md

 the exact specification of the `execHaloCmdPCSC()` function.

-Please review the [documentation of the available commands (Halo Command Set)](/docs/halo-command-set.md) to find out what commands are available with the Halo tags.
+Please review the [documentation of the available commands (Halo Command Set)](/docs/halo-command-set.md) to find out what commands are available with the HaLo tags.